usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Följd_, by Civilistjävel!
 - _Cult Subterranea_, by Celestaphone, Dealers of God
-- _Följd_, by Civilistjävel!
 - _Stochastic Drift_, by Barker
-- _IOX_, by LA Timpa

 </details>